Caltech-IPAC/rapid/docs/source/install/install.rst

 This script is has been tested on a Mac laptop running macOS Montery.

-1. Prerequisite for the atlas-library build in the build script (you may need to install brew on your Mac laptop):
+1. Prerequisites for the atlas-library build in the build script (you may need to install brew on your Mac laptop):

 .. code-block::

    brew install gfortran
+   brew install autoconf
+   brew install automake
+   brew install libtool

 2. Modify the following line in the build script to configure the environment within the script, setting the absolute path of the rapid git repo: